A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Importance weighting and Markov chain

 \subsection{Weighted approximations as diagnostics}

 A central object in our methodology is the class of weighted approximations of the target distribution.
-Let $X^1, \ldots, X^N$ be $N$ (not necessarily independent) identically distributed draws from a distribution $\mu$.
+Let $X^1, \ldots, X^M$ be $M$ (not necessarily independent) identically distributed draws from a distribution $\mu$.
 We are most interested in the case where $\mu = \mu_t = \mu_0 K^t$ is the distribution of a Markov chain state after $t$ iterations of a $\pi$-invariant MCMC kernel $K$ when started at $\mu_0$.
-Suppose further that we have $N$ random weights $W^1, \ldots, W^N$ such that $\sum_{n=1}^N W^n = 1$ and
+Suppose further that we have $M$ random weights $W^1, \ldots, W^M$ such that $\sum_{m=1}^M W^m = 1$ and

 converges in probability, for all functions $\varphi$ in a reasonably large function class $\Phi$.
-We say that $\sum_{n=1}^N W^n \delta_{X^n}$ is a \textit{weighted representation} of $\pi$.
-The following theorem shows how this consistent approximation can be turned into a convergence diagnostic.
+We say that $\sum_{m=1}^M W^m \delta_{X^m}$ is a \textit{weighted representation} of $\pi$.
+Writing $\psi = \dd \pi/\dd \mu$ for the Radon--Nikodym derivative of $\pi$ with respect to $\mu$, we state a theorem showing how this consistent approximation can be turned into a convergence diagnostic.